ultraware/golang-fuzz/README.md

 go-fuzz-build [options] PACKAGE_PATH
 ```

-Where `PACKAGE_PATH` is the path to the Go package containing the Fuzz function to be tested.
+Where `PACKAGE_PATH` is the path to the Go package containing the Fuzz function.

 ## Options